-1) Optimization of NAT Puncturing Techniques: Although the provider-aware NAT puncturing strategy showed promising results, there is room for optimization.
+- 1) Optimization of NAT Puncturing Techniques: Although the provider-aware NAT puncturing strategy showed promising results, there is room for optimization.
 Future work could explore more advanced algorithms that adaptively adjust puncturing strategies based on real-time network conditions or leverage machine learning to predict the most effective puncturing patterns based on historical data.
-Additionally, integrating these techniques into existing networking protocols could streamline implementation and improve scalability.

-2) Addressing Roaming and Mobility Challenges: The research highlighted significant challenges in maintaining connectivity during roaming, which remains an open problem.
-Future research could focus on developing robust mechanisms to overcome roaming's limitations.

-3) Development of Decentralized AI Applications: The proof-of-concept decentralized social media application demonstrated the feasibility of the proposed architecture.
-Future work could expand this by developing and testing more complex decentralized AI applications across different domains, such as search engines or any area where there is a monopoly or oligopoly by some companies.

-4) Security and Privacy Considerations: As decentralized AI systems gain traction, security and privacy concerns become increasingly important.
-Future research should explore the security implications of decentralized networks, focusing on potential vulnerabilities introduced by NAT puncturing and strategies to mitigate these risks.

-5) Evaluation of Long-Term Performance and Scalability:: The study provided an initial assessment of the system's performance, but further long-term evaluations are necessary.
+Additionally, integrating these techniques into existing networking protocols could streamline implementation and improve scalability. - 2) Addressing Roaming and Mobility Challenges: The research highlighted significant challenges in maintaining connectivity during roaming, which remains an open problem.
+Future research could focus on developing robust mechanisms to overcome roaming's limitations. - 3) Development of Decentralized AI Applications: The proof-of-concept decentralized social media application demonstrated the feasibility of the proposed architecture.
+Future work could expand this by developing and testing more complex decentralized AI applications across different domains, such as search engines or any area where there is a monopoly or oligopoly by some companies. - 4) Security and Privacy Considerations: As decentralized AI systems gain traction, security and privacy concerns become increasingly important.
+Future research should explore the security implications of decentralized networks, focusing on potential vulnerabilities introduced by NAT puncturing and strategies to mitigate these risks. - 5) Evaluation of Long-Term Performance and Scalability:: The study provided an initial assessment of the system's performance, but further long-term evaluations are necessary.
 Future research could investigate the system's scalability, especially under heavy network traffic or during peak usage times, and assess its robustness in real-world deployment scenarios.
 This could involve stress-testing the system in large-scale simulations or live environments to understand its limitations and potential failure points.

-By addressing these areas, we can continue to enhance the viability and resilience of distributed systems on 5G networks, paving the way for broader adoption and innovation in this field.
+By addressing these areas, future work can continue to enhance the viability and resilience of distributed AI systems